softlion/XamSvg-Samples/README.md

 `SvgImageSource` inherits from `ImageSource`, use it on any `ImageSource` property.
 For example `Page.IconImageSource`.
 It can also be transformed into a `FileImageSource` by calling `CreateFileImageSource()`.

+SvgImageSource can be used in Button.ImageSource, ToolbarItem.IconImageSource, ...

 ```xml
 <svg:SvgImageSource Svg="res:images.tabHome" Height="50" />
 ```